zulip/zulip/docs/contributing/code-style.md

 ### State and logs files

-When writing out state of log files, always declare the path in `ZULIP_PATHS` in `zproject/settings.py`, which will do the right thing in both development and production.
+When writing out state of log files, always declare the path with `zulip_path` in `zproject/settings.py`, which will do the right thing in both development and production.

 ## JS array/object manipulation